 If a calendar link is deleted, all iCalendar feed URLs associated with that calendar link will stop working.
 However, data shared in the past cannot be taken back.

-iCalendar feeds include event data between 6 months in the past and 12 months in the future.
+iCalendar feeds include event data from 6 months in the past to 12 months in the future.

 Teamup refreshes the feed source immediately after each change.
 However, the update frequency a user experiences varies depending on the subscribing calendar program:

 - Apple iCal: It is possible to configure the feed update frequency between 5 minutes and once a week.